sanikommu-bhanu/edvia/docs/DEMO_SCRIPT.md

 > "The dashboard and the assistant call the identical server function.
 They
 > cannot disagree, because there is only one implementation of the roll-up —
-> and it weights by record count, not by class, so a six-student class can't
+> and it weights by record count, not by class, so an eight-student class
-> swing the school number as hard as a forty-student one."
+> can't swing the school number as hard as a forty-student one."

 Reports → Export CSV → the file contains exactly what is on screen.